-Husband, Father & Vice President, Business Intelligence; Stage 2/3 HPV-attributed Oropharyngeal Cancer; Broomfield, CO
+Husband, Father & Vice President, Business Intelligence; Survivor of Stage 2/3 HPV-attributed Oropharyngeal Cancer; Broomfield, CO

 Thad’s cancer journey started in the spring of 2019, when he noticed a pea-sized lump on the side of his neck while taking a shower.
 He was just healing from a pretty serious respiratory infection, and he didn’t think that much of it.
 His left tonsil was still swollen, and Thad figured it was a clogged lymph duct or something similar.